Driving on Highway 50

 Bussin’ All Around Nevada

 Once you arrive in Nevada, there are many travel options to get you in a straight-line distance from A to B. If you’re leaving the metro on one of our ten Nevada road trips, you’ll want to rent a car and some freedom (check out our Road Trips page to plan Nevada adventures you’ll remember forever).
-If you’re staying in Reno, Carson City, Lake Tahoe, or Las Vegas, other travel options around town include local bus systems; in Las Vegas, you also have the monorail, connecting McCarran International Airport with Strip casino-resorts, as well as The Deuce, a double-decker bus uniting Downtown Las Vegas and The Strip.
-That said, no matter where you are, there’s nowhere you can’t get in an Uber, Lyft, or good old taxi.
+If you’re staying in Reno, Carson City, Lake Tahoe, or Las Vegas, other travel options around town include local bus systems.
+In Las Vegas, you also have the monorail, connecting Harry Reid International Airport with Strip casino-resorts, as well as The Deuce, a double-decker bus uniting Downtown Las Vegas and The Strip.
+That said, no matter where you are, there’s nowhere you can’t get in an Uber, Lyft, or good ol’ taxi.

 Greyhound and Megabus